schneems/non-developers-on-rails/source/03-project/README.md

 > Note: Your values and the number of accounts you've created may be different than mine.

-At this point and time we verified that the functionality of the app works, but that page we got after we made a new transaction wasn't very helpful.
+At this point in time, we verified that the functionality of the app works, but that page we got after we made a new transaction wasn't very helpful.
 You can get back to it by visiting [http://localhost:3000/transactions/1](http://localhost:3000/transactions/1).

 We are going to make this page a bit more helpful.
 Open up `app/views/transactions/show.html.erb`.